 - Security: You can activate the kill switch, allow push notifications, and have Atlas VPN activated on launch.

 - Protocols: Atlas VPN supports various protocols, and this is where you get to choose which one you want to use.
 You can choose from Wireguard and IPSec/IKEv2 or select ‘Auto’ to let the app choose the right protocol for you.

 - App Settings: Here, you can customize your app language, share app analytics, and decide whether closing the app shall minimize it to the system tray menu.

 The Mac app looks and works much like the Windows app, except for some missing items.
-The location list doesn’t contain the Recently Used section and there’s no configurable Connect button and the Data Breach Monitor.
+The location list doesn’t contain the Recently Used section, and there’s no configurable Connect button and Data Breach Monitor.

 How Well Does Atlas VPN Work on Mobile Platforms?

-Since Atlas VPN started as a mobile-only VPN, we expected the app’s mobile versions to perform better than the desktop counterparts.
+Since Atlas VPN started as a mobile-only VPN, we expected the app’s mobile versions to perform better than their desktop counterparts.
 And sure, it outperforms the Windows and Mac apps in several areas.

-The mobile apps have a much cleaner UI with a large ON/OFF button in the center.
-A single tap will connect you to the fastest server or any other server depending on your preferences.
+Atlas VPN apps on mobile have a much cleaner UI with a large ON/OFF button in the center.
+A single tap will connect you to the fastest server or any other server, depending on your preferences.
 The settings icons have a separate menu at the bottom of the screen.

 You get all the standard features like kill switch, ad and malware blocker, but the most prominent of these is the split tunneling feature.
 For the most part, Atlas VPN’s Android and iOS apps look and work the same.
 The only difference is that the iOS version doesn’t support split tunneling.